Home-Office-School Balance – is it possible?

 Britta Redmann has published various books in German, most recently “Agile Arbeit rechtssicher gestalten”.
 You can find an overview here.

-Britta Redmann has published another article in the t2informatik blog:
+Britta Redmann has published more articles in the t2informatik blog:

 Britta Redmann is an independent lawyer, mediator and coach and is responsible for HR & Corporate Development at a software manufacturer.
 She is the author of various specialist books.
 As a human resources manager, she has accompanied, managed and implemented organisational developments in various industries.
 Her special expertise lies in the development of organizations up to agile and networked forms of cooperation.
 She transforms and implements modern concepts such as agility, work 4.0 and digitalisation in terms of labour law.